QuentinGlaude/CraterNet/README.md

 Here you have access to the full pdf describing the project developed in my Master Thesis : http://goo.gl/4eMhyv

-You also have access to the training data used via the CSV file containing all required information to download the crater patches to train a supervised model designed to recognize craters
+You also have access to the training data used via the CSV file containing all required information to download the crater patches to train a supervised model designed to recognize craters.
+Also, the Annotations folder contains all raw annotations with associated label.

 The NAC CDR images of Lunar Scenes can be downloaded free-of-charge on the Lunar Orbital Data Explorer (https://goo.gl/7j8CjM) and the ortho-rectified images can be found on this link : https://goo.gl/qivZYt